dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 name: Data Binding

- * establishes a connection between the application UI and business logic
+ * connection between application UI and business logic
  * when data changes value the elements that are bound to the data reflect changes
  * most UI frameworks have some form of data binding